What You’ll Learn In This Master Class

 - Types of notes therapists use and what they should include

 Working in the behavioral health field is extremely rewarding, but comes with challenges.
-At ICANotes, we offer behavioral health EHR software that makes documentation quick, easy and compliant with the Health Insurance Portability and Accountability Act (HIPAA).
+At ICANotes, we offer behavioral health EHR software that makes documentation quick, easy and HIPAA compliant.
 With ICANotes, you can spend more time focusing on your clients and less time fighting for reimbursement.
-Keep reading to learn more, or reach out to us at ICANotes today.
+Start your free trial of ICANotes today!

 Many therapists find themselves wondering if they should or shouldn’t accept insurance.
 Both options present advantages and disadvantages worth considering.
 If you’re not sure which path to choose, know that there is no right or wrong answer.
 Whether you accept insurance or only self-pay clients is up to you and your goals as a behavioral health professional.